 Among the various types of feedback, three stand out:

 Common misconceptions paint feedback as a one-way street from educator to learner, stifling learner agency.
-It is time to reimagine feedback as a learner-centered process.
+It is time to reimagine feedback as a learner-centred process.
 Learners must actively engage with feedback, making sense of the information to enhance their work and learning strategies.

 Creating effective feedback necessitates addressing critical conditions:

-In the ever-evolving landscape of education, feedback stands as a beacon of promise.
-Its potential to revolutionize learning outcomes, empower learners, and foster continuous improvement is unparalleled.
+Feedback's potential to revolutionise learning outcomes, empower learners, and foster continuous improvement is unparalleled.
 By embracing effective feedback practices and leveraging the advantages of digital education, we can unleash the full learning potential of every student and pave the way for a brighter educational future.
-With insendi, effective feedback loops can be threaded throughout the learner journey and across multiple activities, allowing students to consistently progress towards reaching their full potential.